Improvement and optimization of service management tools: Buy new or tune up?

 Check tool configuration:

-- Make sure that the ITSM tool matches the current requirements of your organization.
+- Make sure that the tool meets the current requirements of your organization.

 - Check and update workflows, user roles and authorizations.